chaneldonahoe/chanel-portfolio-website-v2/README.md

 - add authentication to contact form
   - make sure the email is an actual email
   - add max length in the contact form
-- add tokens as secrets
+- add tokens as secrets in the code base